vizui/designpatterns/docs/content/patterns/patterns/filters.md

 ---

 [pattern]
+<h3>Filters</h3>
+#### Purpose
+Users may need filter a collection of items or search results to find items of interest.

+#### Description
+Filters provide a set of controls to reduce items in a collection based on characteristics or attributes that a user is targeting.
+For example, showing all notes created last year.

+#### Basic functionality
+Filters can provide the following functionality:
+- A list of interesting attributes common to items in a collection, and possible values to filter by
+- An indication of the currently applied filters
+- A way to clear the currently applied filters
+- Predefined filters

+&nbsp;

+[/pattern]

+[pattern]
 ### Side filters
 When filters are frequently used or there are many filters, place them to the left.
 This provides more space and makes filters easier to access.
-If there are more than 5 filter groups, consider making them collapsible.
+If there are more than 5 filter groups, consider making them collapsible and even collapsing them by default.

 [preview]
 <div class="container-fluid" style="margin-top: 8px;">